KelvinJin08/BioMMNet/README.md

 # BioMMNet
-A Multimodal Network for Biological Data Analysis
+A Multimodal Network for Biological Data Analysis and Generation
 ```sh
 BioMMNet/
 │